-CB has teamed up with the creators of “Native Dish: United Flavors of NYC,” NYC Media’s new food TV series, to offer a behind-the-scenes look at some of the New Yorkers featured in these short videos.
+Based on NYC Media’s new food TV series, “Native Dish: United Flavors of NYC,” Culinary Backstreets brings you a behind-the-scenes look at some of the New Yorkers featured in these short videos.
 The series, which aims to celebrate New York City immigrants from all over the world, focuses on one individual and one dish at a time as a means through which to explore the myriad cuisines represented in the city and the people who make them.

 I’m originally from Colombia, from the area of Medellin.
 My family is from La Estrella, which is right nearby – I partially grew up there, at my grandfather’s farm.
 I migrated to the United States in the late 1980s and have been living in Jackson Heights, Queens, for the past 30 plus years.